covalenthq/bsp-agent/docs/CONTRIBUTING.md

  - What did you expect to happen instead of what *did* happen, if it's not crazy obvious
- - What operating system, operating system version and version of Syncthing you are running
+ - What operating system, operating system version and version of mq-store-agent you are running
- - The same for other connected devices, where relevant
- - Screenshot if the issue concerns something visible in the GUI
  - Console log entries, where possible and relevant

-If you're not sure whether something is relevant, erring on the side of too much information will never get you yelled at. :)
+If you're not sure whether something is relevant, erring on the side of too much information will never be a cause for concern.

 ## <span id="general_procedure">General Procedure</span>